National Weather Service United States Department of Commerce

 Local and Regional Events:

-Rapid snowmelt, due to warm temperatures, caused widespread flooding of streams, low areas, and farmland.
-Many roads were covered with water, and some were washed out.
+Due to warm temperatures, rapid snowmelt caused widespread flooding of streams, low areas, and farmland.
+Flood waters covered many roads, with some washed out.
 Some utility poles and lines were damaged.
 High water levels destroyed some schools, houses, and other buildings.
-Day County was especially stricken, with damage to roads alone estimated at $75,000.
+Day County was especially stricken, with road damage estimated at $75,000.
 Ice jams exacerbated the flooding on some culverts and streams.